Nevvman18/HC-12_Reverse_Engineering/README.md

 <p> HC-12 - one of the many good radio modules you can find on the market.
 And the most mysterious.</p>

 ## Introduction
 For one of my projects I bought a pair of them.
-Unfortunately, after about half a year, one of them either went deaf or silent, due to a broken radio IC
+Unfortunately, after about half a year, one of them either **went deaf or silent**, due to a broken radio IC.

 I ended up buying another pair.
-Instead of importing from China, I got them from my local store, and they were fake!
+Instead of importing from China, I got them from my local store, and **they were fake**!
 Bad reception, no config mode - these were the problems.<br>
 After returning them, I received another 3 pieces from the same store in China.
-And they work perfectly.<br>
+And they work *perfectly*.<br>
-BUT, the new ones didn't want to speak with the old ones!
+BUT, the new ones **didn't communicate with the old** ones!

 ## How could they be so different?
 I started looking at them closely.
 Same **Si4463** radio IC, same PCB but a **different MCU!**<br>